 Configurable Client or Server or Proxy?
-Default Value Meaning filesys.P4LOG.min Server 250M Minimum disk space required on server log filesystem before server rejects commands.
-To specify size, use the following binary abbreviations, which are slightly different from the more familiar decimal abbreviations: t or T for tebibytes (1 T is approximately 1.1 TB) g or G for gibibytes (1 G is approximately 1.07 GB) m or M for mebibytes (1 M is approximately 1.05 MB) k or K for kibibytes (1 K is 1,024 bytes) You can also use a percentage to specify the relative amount of free disk space required. filesys.P4ROOT.min Server 250M Minimum disk space required on server root filesystem before server rejects commands.
+Default Value Meaning filesys.P4ROOT.min Server 250M Minimum disk space required on server root filesystem before server rejects commands.
+To specify size, use the following binary abbreviations, which are slightly different from the more familiar decimal abbreviations: t or T for tebibytes (1 T is approximately 1.1 TB) g or G for gibibytes (1 G is approximately 1.07 GB) m or M for mebibytes (1 M is approximately 1.05 MB) k or K for kibibytes (1 K is 1,024 bytes) You can also use a percentage to specify the relative amount of free disk space required. filesys.TEMP.min Server 250M Minimum disk space required for temporary operations before server rejects commands.
 To specify size, use the following binary abbreviations, which are slightly different from the more familiar decimal abbreviations: t or T for tebibytes (1 T is approximately 1.1 TB) g or G for gibibytes (1 G is approximately 1.07 GB) m or M for mebibytes (1 M is approximately 1.05 MB) k or K for kibibytes (1 K is 1,024 bytes) You can also use a percentage to specify the relative amount of free disk space required.

 Configurable Client or Server or Proxy?
-Default Value Meaning filesys.TEMP.min Server 250M Minimum disk space required for temporary operations before server rejects commands.
-To specify size, use the following binary abbreviations, which are slightly different from the more familiar decimal abbreviations: t or T for tebibytes (1 T is approximately 1.1 TB) g or G for gibibytes (1 G is approximately 1.07 GB) m or M for mebibytes (1 M is approximately 1.05 MB) k or K for kibibytes (1 K is 1,024 bytes) You can also use a percentage to specify the relative amount of free disk space required. filesys.windows.lfn Server, Client, Proxy 1 Set to 1 to support filenames longer than 260 characters on Windows platforms.
+Default Value Meaning filesys.windows.lfn Server, Client, Proxy 1 Set to 1 to support filenames longer than 260 characters on Windows platforms.
 Depending on the depth of your workspace path, this might need to be set on the client, server, and/or proxy (which acts as a client).
 A file name length of up to 32,767 characters is allowed.
 Each component of the path is limited to 255 characters.
-The server root or client root cannot be a long path. filetype.maxtextsize Server 10м Maximum file size for text type detection. journalPrefix Server unset Prefix or directory location for rotated journal.
+The server root or client root cannot be a long path. filetype.maxtextsize Server 10M Maximum file size for text type detection.